 3.1.1 Process boundary

-Definition: p is a process boundary =Def. p is a temporal part of a process & p has no proper temporal parts.
-[084-001]
+a(process boundary)[Definition: p is a process boundary =Def. p is a temporal part of a process & p has no proper temporal parts.
+[084-001]]

-Axiom: Every process boundary occupies zero-dimensional temporal region.
-[085-001]
+a(process boundary)[Axiom: Every process boundary occupies zero-dimensional temporal region.
+[085-001] ]

-Example: the boundary between the 2nd and 3rd year of your life.
+a(process boundary)[Example: the boundary between the 2nd and 3rd year of your life. ]

 Relation of participation

-Elucidation: has_participant is an instance-level relation between a process, a continuant, and a time at which the continuant participates in some way in the occurrent.
-[086-002]
+a(has_participant)[Elucidation: has_participant is an instance-level relation between a process, a continuant, and a time at which the continuant participates in some way in the occurrent.
+[086-002]]